 3. White Noise Machine

-If you are like us and use white noise at home to help your baby or toddler sleep, then make sure you can play white noise while traveling as well.
-There are small portable white noise machines that you can purchase or get an app for your phone.
+If you are like us and use white noise at home to help your baby sleep, then make sure you can play white noise while traveling as well.
+There are small portable white noise machines that you can purchase or, if you prefer to travel light, you can get an app for your phone.

-We liked having the app on a separate device, so we didn’t have to leave our phones in our baby’s room overnight if we were staying in an Airbnb.
-We also really like the SoundBub white noise machine, which also works as a blue tooth speaker.
+I liked having the app on a separate device (like an old phone or iPad), so I didn’t have to leave my phone in our baby’s room overnight if we were staying in an Airbnb.
+I also really like the SoundBub white noise machine, which also works as a bluetooth speaker.
+We traveled with a SoundBub white noise machine for many years and it served us well.

 4. Portable Baby Monitor

-Similar to the white noise machine, we used a baby monitor at home so we added it to our baby gear for travel.
-When we stayed in an Airbnb with our baby, we still wanted to be able to check in with her and having a portable baby monitor was the easiest solution.
+Similar to the white noise machine, I used a baby monitor at home so I added it to our list of baby gear for travel.
+When we stayed in an Airbnb with our baby, she’d have her own room, so having a portable baby monitor was the easiest solution to allow us to check in on her.

 5. Inflatable Bath Tub

-We recommend packing an inflatable tub for your baby.
+I recommend packing an inflatable travel tub for your baby.

 6. Baby or Toddler Carrier

 To get your baby to nap on the go, nothing works better than a baby carrier.
 Having a good baby carrier for travel will make traveling with a baby so much easier.
-We always found it much easier to get our baby to nap on the go in a baby carrier than in a stroller.
+I always found it much easier to get our baby to nap on-the-go in a baby carrier than in a stroller.
 Baby carriers are also great for getting your baby to sleep on the airplane.

 For toddlers, get a toddler carrier as it will be much more comfortable for both you and your toddler.